Hotmoka/hotmoka/README.md

 allow one to create a key and pay to a key.

 Should one use anonymous payments, always?
-The answer is no, since anonymicity incurs into an extra gas cost: that of modifying the accounts ledger.
+The answer is no, since anonymity incurs into an extra gas cost: that of modifying the accounts ledger.
-If there is no explicit need for anonymicity, it is cheaper to receive payments as described in points 1 and 2 considered above, probably without the need of anonymous emails.
+If there is no explicit need for anonymity, it is cheaper to receive payments as described in points 1 and 2 considered above, probably without the need of anonymous emails.

 ## Installation of the Source Code